 Title IX, DASA, and student conduct investigations require neutral, trauma-informed questioning that most administrators have never been formally trained to conduct.
 ASC closes that gap with evidence-based interviewing methodology built by a 24-year New York State Police investigator, calibrated for the procedural rigor of educational investigations, OCR review, and the realities of campus life.

-This training is taught by Joseph R. Auriemma, Jr., who retired as a Senior Investigator with the New York State Police after 24 years, 17 of them in the Bureau of Criminal Investigations.
+This training is taught by Joseph R. Auriemma, Jr., who retired as a Senior Investigator with the New York State Police after 24 years, 17 of them in the Bureau of Criminal Investigation.
 He is an IADLEST National Certified Instructor and a Certified Forensic Interviewer.
 The methodology Joe brings to education is the same investigative interviewing science that produces criminal investigations that survive suppression and appellate review, calibrated for the procedural realities of Title IX, DASA, and student conduct work.
 Campus investigators conduct high-stakes, trauma-exposed, due-process-bound interviews that demand the same rigor, the same documentation discipline, and the same evidentiary defensibility as the most serious investigations in any setting, often without formal training in the discipline.

 Educational institutions are required to investigate allegations involving students, faculty, and staff, often in emotionally charged situations where the stakes are high for everyone.
 Poor interviewing technique doesn't just compromise outcomes.
 It exposes institutions to litigation, causes secondary harm to those already affected, and undermines the confidence of the entire campus community.